jpacg/awesome-stars/README.md

 - [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 - [echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework
-- [gorm](https://github.com/go-gorm/gorm) - The fantastic ORM library for Golang, aims to be developer friendly (v2 is under public testing...)
+- [gorm](https://github.com/go-gorm/gorm) - The fantastic ORM library for Golang, aims to be developer friendly
 - [goquery](https://github.com/PuerkitoBio/goquery) - A little like that j-thing, only in Go.
 - [annie](https://github.com/iawia002/annie) - 👾 Fast, simple and clean video downloader
 - [caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS